scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 You can use container insights to collect performance metrics and Fluent Bit to collect logs of the EKS cluster.
 This section will help you to configure monitoring and logging for your EKS cluster.

-> **RECOMMENDATIONS:**
->
+### Recommendations

-> * Monitoring should be enabled for EKS in production.
+* Monitoring should be enabled for EKS in production.
-> * CloudWatch agent should be configured in the EKS cluster for collecting metrics from pods.
+* CloudWatch agent should be configured in the EKS cluster for collecting metrics from pods.
-> * Fluent Bit should be configured in the EKS cluster for collecting logs from pods.
+* Fluent Bit should be configured in the EKS cluster for collecting logs from pods.
->   * Node instance role should have CreateLogGroup permission for Fluent bit.
+    * Node instance role should have CreateLogGroup permission for Fluent bit.

 ### Setup container insights